 Note: Please ensure you are adequately dressed as it can get cold; waterproof pants are essential

-These luxurious ships (National Geographic Explorer and Sea Spirit) combine more traditional-style ‘cruising’ with an Arctic adventure.
+These luxurious ships (Silver Endeavour, Le Commandant Charcot & Scenic Eclipse I & II) combine more traditional-style ‘cruising’ with an Arctic adventure.
 They offer large, very comfortable cabins with en-suite facilities and many have private balconies.
 The experienced expedition team enable you to explore Spitsbergen, Greenland, Iceland and the Canadian High Arctic with Zodiac dinghies and come home to an exquisite ship with superior comfort and excellent cuisine options.

-Expedition ships have a greater emphasis on maximising time off the vessel or out on deck.
+Expedition – Luxury ships are often new purpose-built smaller ships that have a greater emphasis on maximising time off the vessel or out on deck.
 The expedition team works closely with the ship’s captain and crew to get you out exploring on the Zodiac dinghies and on shore as much as possible.
 Most voyages also offer kayaking.
-Cabins are simple and comfortable, the food excellent.
+Cabins are comfortable and the food excellent.
 The ships are stable, fast and manoeuvrable.

 For more information on the ships and travel options we offer, call 1300 784 794 or email contact@antarcticatravelcentre.com.au